As a recruiter, it’s your job to get the best talent through your company’s front door.

 Try to align tasks with your biorhythms as well.
 Do you feel sharp and focused in the mornings?
 Then start the day with your sourcing activities.
 Are you the type of person that needs some time to get the cognitive engine running?
 Start the day with a short meeting or standup.

-Experiment with different set-ups to work out what fits your person best.
+Experiment with different set-ups to work out what fits your personality best.
 Test and iterate.

 We have said it before, but the Candidate Experience is more important than ever when it comes to recruiting.